Thank You, Carrie Fisher, For Being The Kind of Princess That Didn’t Do the Dishes

 She didn’t play.

-Unapologetic, blunt, and opinionated, Leia held her own next to Hans Solo, Luke Skywalker, and even Darth Vader.
-She was my kind of gal.
-Leia didn’t need dwarves, fairy godmothers, or magic shoes and wasn’t waiting around for some guy to save the day.
+Unapologetic, blunt, and opinionated, Leia held her own next to Hans Solo, Luke Skywalker, and Darth Vader.
+She was my hero.
+Leia didn’t need dwarves, fairy godmothers, magic mushrooms or magic shoes and she sure as hell wasn’t waiting around for some guy to save the day.
 She did it herself.

 She showed me that a princess could do more than go to a ball, sleep, or clean.